guillermooo/sublime-undocs/source/file_management/file_management.rst

 until you perform some operation on it.
 Transient views go away when you press :kbd:`Esc`.
-You will find transient views in other situations, for example when single-clicking a file in the sidebar.
+You will find transient views in other situations, for example when single-clicking a file on the sidebar.

 Goto Anything lives up to its name
 --there's more to it than locating files.